gushanlongchuan/LogisticAgent/README.md

     * carrier agent to handle carrier related query request like get channel infor
     * order and shipping specialists are used to handle create/delete/update requests for order and shipping
 ### 4. Polish: add error handling, edege case and retry.

-## Sample test cases:
-### Domain	    Test Prompt	                                                        Expected Behavior / Answer
-Labels	    "Print labels for order T620200611-1001"	                Success.
-Should return a PDF link (http://www.cntodd.top/...).
-Deletion	"Delete order T620230804212"	                            API Error Handling.
-Should say the deletion failed because the order is "already received" (Mock logic).
-Pickup	    "Check pickup for waybill 5722916732"	                    Success.
-Should return driver "小聂同学呀" and status "Pending Confirmation".
-Waybill	    "Find the waybill for customer number T620200611-1001"	    Success.
-Should return waybill 926129030293605.
-Carriers	"What shipping channels do you support?"
-Success.
-Should list China Post, TNT, and Mason Clippers.
-Currency	"What currencies do you accept?"
-Success.
-Should list CNY, HKG, and USD.